raganwald/braythwayt.com/_posts/2015-01-16-write-for-yourself-rewrite-for-others.md

 <iframe src="//player.vimeo.com/video/76141334" width="600" height="330" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe><br/>

-I don't give presentations more than once, so the peparation time isn't amortized over multiple performances.
+I don't give presentations more than once, so the preparation time isn't amortized over multiple performances.
 Furthermore, I can't refine presentations, or incorporate feedback, I don't become more comfortable delivering the talk because I don't give myself a chance to get comfortable.

 I always ad-lib the specific words, I don't work off a script.
 If something feels awkward, I have to just plow ahead.
 If you watch the whole thing, you'll see there was a techncial problem with the A/V, a problem I might have been able to prevent in future performances.